Isola delle Femmine

-Isola delle Femmine (Sicilian: Isula dî Fìmmini) is an Italian town in north-western Sicily, administratively part of the Metropolitan City of Palermo.
+Isola delle Femmine (Sicilian: Isula dî Fìmmini) is an Italian town in northwestern Sicily, administratively part of the Metropolitan City of Palermo.

 Despite its name, which can be translated in English as "The Island of Females", the town is located in mainland Sicily.
 The name of the town was chosen after the name of the small island that sits just off shore from it when it became an independent municipality from the neighboring city of Capaci in 1854.
 The reason for this choice of name was a natural one based upon the combined history of the town and the island, a history that also explains the origin of the Island’s name.

 Origin of the city's name

 The etymology of the name is based partly in legend and partly in fact.
 One legend concerns a letter Pliny the Younger is said to have written to Emperor Trajan describing a prison for women that he saw on the island.
 There are no reports of artifacts of a prison on the island, in spite of the fact that cisterns dating to the Carthaginian period, 100–200 years before Pliny's letter, have been found and still exist along with supporting documentation.
 The cisterns were used to ferment mixtures of fish scraps, spices, and oils into a sauce called garum, which was highly-prized in the Roman era.
 Finding such a letter would give credence to the legend but not finding such a letter would not disprove it because the letter might be one that did not survive.
 The legend of a prison appears to have given rise to many variations, possibly the most imaginative being a story that thirteen Turkish maidens, condemned for serious crimes, were set adrift at sea by relatives only to be shipwrecked on this small rocky island where they lived alone for seven years before they were found by their relatives, having had a change of heart.
 None of these similar legends are supported by any documentation or artifacts on the island.

 There is another legend that the island was used as a refuge for women and children when a serious disease spread through the village so as to prevent them from being afflicted by the illness.
 The source of this legend is not known, but again there are no reports of artifacts of living quarters for such a refuge, and any such use of the island at that date should have been well documented.